 - Battery life is rated at both 1.5 hours and 2.5 hours more, respectively.

-- According to reviews, the newest Bionic A15 CPU delivers at least 10% better performance than last year’s models.
+- The newest Bionic A15 CPU delivers at least 10% better performance than previous models.

 iPhone 13 specs

 |iPhone 13 mini||iPhone 13||iPhone 13 Pro||iPhone 13 Pro Max|

 |Storage||128, 256, 512GB||128, 256, 512 GB||128, 256, 512, 1TB||128, 256, 512, 1TB|